Click above to listen to Podcast Episode 55: “Engaging Classroom Activities for Middle Schoolers“

-It is a great way to reinforce the alphabet before learning it with a more important subject matter.
-It also can be used as a show and tell activity.
+It is a great way to reinforce any subject matter.
+It also can be used as a show-and-tell activity.
 You basically give each kid/student something to talk about and then have them share their “ABCs of” with the class using the black sharpie marker for writing on the whiteboard.
-This is a very simple Engaging Classroom Activities for Middle Schoolers that will end up actually being used in the school hallways or classrooms.
+This is a very simple activity that can be independent or group work and can actually be used in the school hallways or classrooms (#instantbulletinboard).

-This can be added to the end of any lesson to reinforce what has been taught and for students that need extra practice or help.
+This can be added to the end of any lesson or any number of hands-on activities to reinforce what has been taught and for students that need extra practice or help.

 Let them Lead

-Let your students lead the way with Engaging Classroom Activities for Middle Schoolers and watch how they gain new confidence in their abilities to learn and then teach others what they know.
-They will be so proud of themselves that when you do return to more traditional teaching methods, they will have no problem following along.
-You can do this through a variety of ways with your Engaging Classroom Activities for Middle Schoolers.
+Let your students lead the way with the content and watch how they gain new confidence in their abilities to learn and then teach others what they know.

 Learning how to lead is an important skill that will help in almost every aspect of their life, from choosing friends and deciding what activities they want to engage in, as well as where they want to go or what career path they may want to take.